Rushit2907/Smartdoor-Lock-System-using-Fingerprint-and-Camera/README.md

     1. First make connection like shown in the below figure
         ![](https://github.com/Rushit2907/Smartdoor-Lock-System-using-Fingerprint-and-Camera/blob/main/Pin%20Diagram.jpg)
     2. Now we need to enrol the figerprint in fingerprint sensor so using enroll.ino file upload the code into arduino and run.
-    3. after enrolling the fingerprint use fingerprint_compare program and upload it into arduino uno and upload.
+    3. After enrolling the fingerprint use fingerprint_compare program and upload it into arduino uno and upload.
-    4. now you can put the finger on the sensor and test it,
+    4. Now you can put the finger on the sensor and test it,

 2. **Face Recognition**
     1. Same connection but without Fingerprint Sensor.